jcastorena92/Modifying-code-in-OpenFOAM/solvers/myDPMFoam/README.md

-The name of the solver DPMFoam was only changed: the source code file and the file called 'files' within the directory known 'Make/files'.
-Such file also includes a full path and name of the compiled executable.
+The name of the solver DPMFoam was only changed: the source code file and the file called 'files' within the directory known 'Make/files', in which such file also includes a full path and name of the compiled executable.